Can I Sue the Driver Who Hit Me if They Were Texting While Driving?

 Contact a Rochelle Park Personal Injury Lawyer to Discuss Your Car Accident Case in New Jersey

 Did you or a loved one sustain serious injuries due to a distracted driving accident in New Jersey?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
-Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
+Right now, you need our aggressive Hackensack NJ Accident Attorney on your side, fighting to get you the compensation you need, want, and deserve.
 The skilled attorneys at the Epstein Law Firm, P.A. represents clients injured because of distracted driving accidents in Ridgewood, Mahwah, Montvale, Teaneck, Fort Lee and throughout New Jersey.
 Call 201-231-7847 or fill out our online contact form to schedule a consultation about your case.
 We have an office conveniently located at 340 West Passaic Street Rochelle Park, NJ 07662.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.